stechnik/xerolib/README.md

 4. in the dialog that appears, choose the .lib file from the location you saved it.

 ## How to use
-Just drag the desired function block set from the library in the bottim left corner to your programming area.
+Just drag the desired function block set from the library in the bottom left corner to your programming area.